learn-co-students/playlister-sinatra-v-000/TUTORIAL.md

 </form>
 ```

-We are still getting the same error message, now we need to add
+We are still getting the same error message, because our app does not know what to do after we submitted the form.
+For this we need a new route `post '/songs'`.

+This new route will create a new song with the title we entered into our form.
+If the artist exists in our database it will take that artists and use that as the songs artist or if the artists does not exist it will create a new artist with the name we added to our form and add all the genres we clicked on our form.

 ```ruby
 post '/songs' do